okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 ### Add a list of groups to the client App profile

-If your allowlist contains many groups, you can store the group IDs as a string array property in the client App's profile.
-You can add App groups, user groups, or both to the group allowlist specified as an array of IDs.
+If your allowlist contains many groups, you can store the group IDs as a string array property in the client app's profile.
+You can add app groups, user groups, or both to the group allowlist specified as an array of IDs.
 If you only have one or two groups to specify, simply add the group IDs to the first parameter of the `getFilteredGroups` function described in the [next step](#use-a-static-group-allow-list-with-the-org-authorization-server).

 The following example names the group allowlist `groupallowlist`, but you can name it anything.